hostmedia/whmcs-bannermanager-encoded/README.md

 # WHMCS Banner Manager
-The Banner Manager allows you to insert notification alerts, images and RAW HTML into your WHMCS install for your admin and client areas to view.
+The Banner Manager allows you to insert notification alerts, images, WYSIWYG generated content and RAW HTML into your WHMCS pages for your admins and clients to view.

 ## Supported Page Locations